-Dyspnoea is a subjective symptom relating to breathing discomfort.
+Dyspnoea is a subjective symptom relating to breathing discomfort or shortness of breath.
 There may be a psychosocial component to dyspnoea.
-Dyspnoea is common in the terminal phase

-For the specific management of someone with anxiety associated with dyspnoea, refer to Anxiety.
-For support with switching between opioids, refer to Opioids: Switching between Formulations.
+For the specific management of someone with anxiety associated with dyspnoea, refer to anxiety.

 smartphone application (available as an app or as online content)

-- Dyspnoea is a common symptom in dying patients without always having a specific cause
+- Dyspnoea is a common symptom in a dying person without always having a specific cause.

-- Consider trialling a fan, which has been shown to help some patients with dyspnoea
+- Consider trialling a fan, which has been shown to help some people with dyspnoea.

 - Oxygen has no role in the management of dyspnoea in the terminal phase as the symptom is usually related to metabolic changes.
 Oxygen tubing can be irritating, and the oxygen flow can dry the nasal mucosa.